Namaeus/Codesign_ReadMe/cd_terminalhacker.md

 Score and time taken determine the leaderboard placement, and the server owner can set their own actions based on time and score.

 ## Is the script not working as expected?
 - Firstly always make sure the script has started correctly.
 Check for obvious error prints.
-Then check the server console prints for a blue print saying Authorised Successfully and check for a client sided print saying Successful.
+Then check the server console prints for a blue print saying `Authorised Successfully` and check for a client sided print saying `Successful`.
 - Make sure the name of the script is `cd_terminalhacker`.
 - If all else fails, contact the Codesign Team in your private discord channel in the Codesign discord.